 Is alcohol safe to use on my fightstick?
 I would personally avoid using alcohol to clean your fighstick.
 It can cause damage to plastics.
-If you’re fightstick has plexiglass then I would recommend using plexi cleaner solution to clean the glass.
+If you’re fightstick has plexiglass, then I would recommend using a plexi cleaner solution to clean the glass.

-If your fightstick has residue that is hard to get rid of with just plain water, make a solution with 10 parts water and 1 part alcohol and then use that.
+If your fightstick has a residue that is hard to remove with just plain water, make a solution with 10 parts water and 1 part alcohol and then use that.
 This shouldn’t cause any damage to the stick.

 How to clean your fightstick method

-Ok, let get started.
-Have a damp (water) microfiber cloth ready and make sure that it’s damp and not wet.
+Ok, let’s get started.
+First, have a damp (water) microfiber cloth ready, and make sure that it’s damp and not wet.
 As with cleaning any electronic, water could damage the hardware.

-- First off, if your arcade stick is quite dusty use the compressed air to blow away the dust.
+- First, if your arcade stick is quite dusty, use compressed air to blow away the dust.
 Make sure you get all parts of the stick.

-- Take your damp cloth and gently wipe over the joystick, buttons, front/back and sides of the stick.
+- Take your damp cloth and gently wipe over the stick’s joystick, buttons, front/back, and sides.

-- Now to clean the inside.
-You’ll want to open up the fightstick so you can get inside.
+- Now clean the inside.
+First, you’ll want to open up the fightstick so you can get inside.

-- Take your compressed air and blow on the inside of the stick to get rid of any dust.
-Do not blow on it yourself, this could create moisture which could damage the electrics.
+- Take your compressed air and blow it on the inside of the stick to get rid of any dust.
+Do not blow on it yourself; this could create a moisture which could damage the electrics.